Introduction goes here

 17

-20 February 1367.
-Westminster.
-For Louis Chabot and Jeanne Pouvrou.
+20 February 1367 .
+Westminster .
+For Louis Chabot and Jeanne Pouvreau .

 18

-Letters of protection with clause volumus for one year for Thomas de Kendal Kendale, who is setting out overseas in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year for Kendale Thomas de Kendal , who is going overseas in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales .

 By bill of p.s.